sacloud/usacloud/README.md

    NN.NN.NN, build xxxxxx

 COMMANDS:
-   config                           A manage command of APIKey settings auth-status                      A manage commands of AuthStatus server                           A manage commands of Server archive                          A manage commands of Archive
+   config, profile                  A manage command of APIKey settings auth-status                      A manage commands of AuthStatus server                           A manage commands of Server archive                          A manage commands of Archive